remygatins/BlackSeaBass_project/protocols/DNA-extraction-kits.md

 25. (P) Seal the 96-racked microtubes with their caps and store at -20oC.
 ------------------------------------------------------
 ##### **PURIFICATION USING TUBES** (more expensive per sample):

+> Prepare an aliquot of 100% EtOH before you start.

 5. (T) Take tubes out of thermomixer, centrifuge at >10,000xg for 5 min.